 Since Quarter 1 (Jan to Mar) 2020, estimates of household final consumption expenditure (HHFCE), along with other components of gross domestic product (GDP), have been subject to more uncertainty than usual as a result of the challenges we faced in collecting the data under government-imposed public health restrictions.
-In the case of HHFCE, these challenges have been compounded by the suspension of data collection for the International Passenger Survey (IPS) on 16 March and the temporary suspension of the Living Costs and Food Survey (LCF) between 16 March 2020 and 14 April 2020.
+In the case of HHFCE, these challenges have been compounded by the suspension of data collection for the International Passenger Survey (IPS) between 16 March 2020 and mid-January 2021 and the temporary suspension of the Living Costs and Food Survey (LCF) between 16 March 2020 and 14 April 2020.

 The quarterly consumer trends data are typically published around 90 days after the end of the calendar quarter.

-This release contains data that are consistent with the UK National Accounts, the Blue Book: 2020, released on 30 October 2020.
-As such, data for all periods within this release are subject to revision in line with the National Accounts Revisions Policy.
+This release contains data that are consistent with the UK National Accounts, the Blue Book: 2022, released on 31 October 2022.
+As such data from Quarter 1 2021 within this release are subject to revision in line with the National Accounts Revisions Policy